lancedb/lancedb/docs/src/python/arrow.md

 0  [5.9, 26.5]  bar   20.0  14257.05957
 ```

-If you have a simple filter, it's faster to provide a `where clause` to `LanceDB`'s search query.
+If you have a simple filter, it's faster to provide a `where` clause to LanceDB's `search` method.
-If you have more complex criteria, you can always apply the filter to the resulting Pandas `DataFrame`.
+For more complex filters or aggregations, you can always resort to using the underlying `DataFrame` methods after performing a search.

 ```python